sidharthjuyal/Javascript/Notes/Scope, Scope Chain & Lexical Environment/ReadMe.md

 ---

 ## 🔍 1.
 Scope vs Lexical Environment
+- Lxical means "in Hierarchy".
 - **Scope** defines *where* a variable or function is accessible.
 - A **Lexical Environment (LE)** is created with each execution context, combining:
   - Local memory (variables/functions)
-  - Reference to the parent LE
+  - Reference to the parent Lexical Environment.

 ---